jrgerber/smbios-lib/README.md

 * libc version: 0.2 (On Windows family only)

 ## Example
-Example code that retrieves the System UUID from a device:
+Example code that retrieves the System UUID from a device (Windows or Linux family):

 ```rust
 #[test]